-The LETTERSAMPO system presented in this paper provides novel approaches to satisfy the information needs and related research questions set in Section 2.
+The LETTERSAMPO FINLAND system provides novel approaches to address the information needs and related research questions set in Section 2.
 For example: how many and what kind of letters are there in Finnish fonds and collections from the Grand Duchy of Finland 1809-1917?
-Although it was not possible to get letter data from all potential CH organizations in Finland, it seems that the 1.29 million letters harvested cover most of the Finnish letter data (1809-1917) available in professional archives, which is way more than was initially expected.
+It was possible to collect data about some 1.29 million 19th-century letters from nearly all large professional collections in Finland, which is much more than originally expected.

-It was shown from a technical point of view, how to make distributed heterogeneous letter data FAIR for DH research and applications.
+This paper discussed how to make distributed heterogeneous letter data FAIR for DH research and applications.
 The data harvesting and cleaning pipeline was tedious, required manual work, and the metadata available was in many cases incomplete and uncertain.
-However, the KG created was deemed useful, if the properties and limitations of the datasets are made transparent for the end user to support data literacy [41].
-The LetterSampo Framework, including the Sampo model and Sampo-UI, used for the implementation worked well and were found re-usable.
+However, the KG created was deemed useful, if the properties and limitations of the datasets are made transparent for the end user to support data literacy (Koltay 2015).
+The LetterSampo Framework, including the Sampo model and Sampo-UI used for the implementation worked well and were found re-usable.

 It was also shown by examples, what kind of new historical insights can be obtained using DH methods on epistolary data.
-First studies have been conducted to provide new insights for research in humanities.
-The possibilities of using LETTERSAMPO in research are discussed in [42] and [43].
-Network analyses using, e.g., the egocentric network based on the correspondences of the polymath Elias Lönnrot are reported in [19].
-Article [21] explores how critical data modeling and the application of data science methods can be used to mitigate archival biases when working with big historical data, in this case the LETTERSAMPO letter collection KG.
+The possibilities of using LETTERSAMPO in research are discussed further in (Enqvist and Pikkanen 2024) and (Paloposki and Pikkanen 2024).
+Network analyses using, e.g., the egocentric network based on the correspondences of the polymath Elias Lönnrot are reported in (Poikkimäki, Leskinen, and Hyvönen 2024).
+The article (La Mela et al. 2025) explores how critical data modeling and the application of data science methods can be used to mitigate archival biases when working with big historical data, in this case the LETTERSAMPO FINLAND letter collection KG.

-Evaluations regarding using faceted search and browsing, the basis of the Sampo UI model, suggest that this search paradigm is very usable when the user does not know exactly what (s)he is looking for [44,45].
+Evaluations regarding using faceted search and browsing, the basis of the Sampo UI model, suggest that this search paradigm is very usable when the user does not know exactly what (s)he is looking for (Hearst et al. 2002; English et al. 2003).
 Otherwise, traditional string based searching is usually preferred.
 To cater both needs at the same time, Sampo-UI has specific text search functionalities available, i.e, both search paradigms can be supported.

-Further research on LETTERSAMPO includes more formal evaluation of the LOD publication and the portal from different perspectives, such as data quality, fitness for research use, and usability of the user interface of the portal.
-More research is already going on pertaining to textual semantic analyses of letters, including extracting and linking named entities, identifying keyword concepts, and topics of the letters.
+Further research on LETTERSAMPO FINLAND includes more formal evaluation of the LOD publication and the portal from different perspectives, such as data quality, fitness for research use, and usability of the user interface of the portal.
+More research is already going on pertaining to textual semantic analyses of letters, including extracting and linking named entities, as well as identifying keyword concepts and topics of the letters.